The primary work of the Review Board will be effectuated on three Sub-committees:

 Science Sub-Committee.
 The Science Sub-Committee will be charged with scrutinizing the science associated with both phases of the field experiment proposed by the Research Team.
 It will be provided access to all pertinent scientific data associated with the development and execution of Phase 1 and Phase 2 of the field experiment.
 The Sub-Committee’s remit will include:

-Assessment of the research methodology for both phases of the proposed initial field experiment in the Dominican Republic;
+Assessment of the research methodology for both phases of the proposed initial field experiment in the Caribbean;

 Identification of strategies and options to reduce any risks associated with Phase 2 of the field experiment;